iprokit/service/README.md

-# Pro-Micro
+# Micro

-ProMicro is blazing fast, modern and powerful lightweight microservices framework.
+Micro is blazing fast, modern and powerful lightweight microservices framework.
 It helps you build efficient, reliable & scalable services that can talk to each other; quickly out of the box with very few lines of code.
-ProMicro provides many other features for building and managing your microservices.
+Micro provides many other features for building and managing your microservices.

 The underyling API is built on `Express` and the database managment is done by `Sequelize`(RDB) and `Mongoose`(NoSQL).
 The service to service communication is fulfilled by SCP.